leks20/Covid19-bot/README.md

 # Covid19Bot
-Shows information about virus Covid19 in different coutries
+Shows information about virus Covid19 in different countries